lockermanwxlf/Tiktok-Scraper/README.md

 try not to let the program run for more than an hour or you'll have an 8gb task.
 You can restart it immediately after cancellation if you want to.

+TikTok has recently upgraded their API and they no longer seem to rate limit (or are more lenient with it).
+This is probably going to change in the future.

 ---

 This makes use of my [tiktok_driver](https://github.com/lockermanwxlf/Tiktok-Driver) package, thus Python version >= 3.9 is required.